Your Guide For the best Wine To Pair With Sushi

 Albariño (Spain), Wine: Santiago Ruiz, Albariño, O Rosal 2020

 Albariño is a go to and would work well for almost any sushi dish.
 It’s high acid, bright and loaded with citrus and stonefruit notes.
 This one in particular is notable for how crisp and clean it is.
 This would make for a lovely pallet cleanser between rolls and will surely please every guest at the table.

 Best Wine & Sushi Pairings: Eel Roll, California Roll, Rainbow Roll

-Off Dry Riesling (Germany), Wine: Dr. Hermann, From The Slate Off Dry Riesling
+Dry Riesling (Germany), Wine: Dr. Loosen Red Slate Dry Riesling 2021

 Riesling is wonderfully versatile and goes well with so many types of cuisine.
 I selected an off dry version because that will best counterbalance spicy sushi.
 It will also bring sweet relief to the person at the table who always eats a whole ball of wasabi on a dare.

 Best Wine & Sushi Pairings: Spicy Tuna Roll, Volcano Roll

 Provence Rosé (France), Wine: Mirabeau, Classic Provence Rosé 2020